 School contributions and charges apply to all students from Years 7 to 12.
 These contributions and charges cover basic supplies required in subjects for student use.
 Throughout the year, students will be provided with materials as part of classroom lessons.

 Contributions and charges enable the school to deliver and enrich the basic curriculum, thus allowing students full benefit from the compulsory charges paid.
 Failure to make these payments reduces the resources that each learning area can provide to students.

 When students select courses where considerable expenditure are incurred, additional charges will apply.
 This may cover items such as travel, venue hire, consumables and models retained by the student.
 A student may be required to re-select a less expensive option if a parent does not pay the charges for high cost optimal subjects.

-Payment can be made by mail, phone or in person at the school.
-For more detailed information, please see the Parent Information Sheets distributed with the Book lists and Contributions and Charges sheets.
+For more detailed information, please see the Parent Information Sheets distributed with the Resource lists and Contributions and Charges sheets.

-- The cost of the homework diary, school information handbook and course selection handbooks are not refunded because students have been issued with these items.
+- The cost of the homework diary, school information handbook and course selection handbooks are not refunded because students are issued with these items by the school.